rblrblrbl/rsrf-code-paper/data_examples_nestedcv/readme.txt

 Needs package diversityForest.
 See "intf" and the file "ncv_intf.R" and "run_on_best_intf.R".
 "intf" (using bootstrap samples in the trees) "intf_norep" (using subsamples, setting as in diversityForest package)

+### SEEDS ###
+The following seeds were used for the results shown in the paper for RF / ET.
+For the other methods, see the details provided in the files RSRF resp.
+INTF. concrete / concrete_hd: 3 airfoil / airfoil_hd: 9 abalone_enc / abalone_enc_hd : 11 robot / robot_hd: 52
+chd / chd_hd: 7

 ################################################